Boyceee/CrudTemplate/README.md

 ### Demo
 If you are using the source code,here are all the things you need to do:
 1.Write your own POJO according to your database table.You can refer to my TestTable.
-2.Change 'CrudController.addCrudInterface("/test",new TestTable());' to your path and POJO.
+2.Change 'CrudController.addCrudInterface("/test",new TestTable());' to your path and POJO in the CrudTemplateApplication.
 3.Request "http://ip:port/test/query","http://ip:port/test/add","http://ip:port/test/update","http://ip:port/test/delete".

 If you are using the jar of this project,here are all the things you need to do: